Let’s Save the American Chestnut Tree with Technology

 This strikes me as wrongheaded because it surrenders in a fight for an American species that we can win with sound science.

-The global experience of GMOs—on my farm in New Jersey as well as in distant places like Australia, India, Kenya, and elsewhere—teaches us that they are a promising solution to many problems.
+The global experience of GMOs—on my farm in New Jersey as well as in distant places like Australia, Inde, Kenya, and elsewhere—teaches us that they are a promising solution to many problems.

 Let’s embrace the promise of this technology.